 Press Releases

-Washington, D.C. – Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements ahead of the Lunar New Year, which begins on January 25, 2020 and marks the Year of the Rat:
+Washington, D.C. – Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements on National Asian and Pacific Islander HIV/AIDS Awareness Day, which is observed on May 19th each year:

 CAPAC Leadership